Amtrak Hartford Line: Operation

 The local Hartford Line trains are numbered in the 400 series, usually denoting by the last two digits which Northeast Regional train the Hartford Line train is connecting with.
 Trains terminating in Springfield carry the Hartford Line name, while trains terminating in Greenfield carry the Valley Flyer designation.
 Typical consists run in push-pull configuration with a General Electric P42DC locomotive pulling an Amfleet coach and a 9600-series ex-Metroliner cab car.
 Normally the ex-Budd Metroliner leads northbound trains, while the GE Genesis usually leads most southbound trains.
 Crew bases are at Springfield and New Haven, with diesel locomotive servicing taking place at New Haven.

-The Valley Flyer trains account for two weekday round trips and one weekend round trip.
-Southbound Valley Flyer trains require an equipment move from the crew base and equipment layover yard at Springfield Union Station to the Olver Transit Center in Greenfield prior to the Greenfield departure as Amtrak does not have any crew or turnaround facilities in the area.
-Likewise, equipment and crews on northbound trips must dead head back to Springfield after unloading all Greenfield passengers.
-For the weekend Valley Flyer, tickets are available for these moves (trains 400 and 499.)
-On weekdays, these trips are dead head moves and are not open to passengers.
-Another unique operational aspect of the Valley Flyer is the need for the push pull trains to reverse directions twice at Springfield during the trip due to the station’s location just to the east of the intersection between the Amtrak Springfield Line, MassDOT Connecticut River Line, and CSX Berkshire Subdivision.